La Rebelión: Lyrics

-"La Rebelión" (translation "the rebellion") is a salsa song written and performed by the Colombian singer Joe Arroyo.
 The song tells the story of a married African couple, slaves of a Spaniard, in Cartagena, Colombia in the 17th century.
-The slave owner abuses the wife, and the husband avenges her, starting a rebellion.
-The recording featured a piano solo by Chelito De Castro.
-The song was an international hit.
+The slave owner beats the wife of a slave, and the husband avenges her by starting a rebellion.
+The lyrics state that the black woman deserves respect and repeats variations on the chorus, "No le pegue a la negra" ("Don't hit the black woman").